xTeox/ECE-4460---Lab-2/layout.md

 Laboratory Procedure.tex
 Part A: Timer A ISR.tex
 LAB2A.c.tex
-B. Timer A ISR with RTOS.tex
+Part B: Timer A ISR with RTOS.tex
 C. Timer B ISR with RTOS.tex